Savory Whole Wheat Zucchini Muffins with Feta, and Parmesan (plus 25 ideas for baking with zucchini)

 In a small bowl, combine the white whole wheat flour, sweetener of your choice, Spike seasoning (or other seasoning blend), baking powder, and baking soda.
 Mix the flour mixture into the wet ingredients until all the flour is incorporated.
 (This is the hardest part of the whole recipe.
 Be patient!)
 I used Silicone 2-Inch Reusable Baking Cups, which made exactly 12 muffins.
 Fill them full but not overflowing.
 Bake 45-50 minutes, turning the pan once so they brown evenly on all sides.
 Serve hot, with a pat of butter or my favorite yogurt spread.

-Twenty-Five More Ideas for Baking with Zucchini:
+Twenty-Five More Recipes for Baking with Zucchini:

 Chocolate Wave Zucchini Bread from Taste and Tell